bdmendes/camel/README.md

 <img src="readme_assets/components.svg" width="400">

 Camel uses domain-specific techniques to achieve higher performance.
 The board is represented using [bitboards](https://www.chessprogramming.org/Bitboards) and the move generation is aided by [magics](https://www.chessprogramming.org/Magic_Bitboards).
-The search is based on [alpha-beta pruning](https://www.chessprogramming.org/Alpha-Beta), enhanced with a [transposition table](https://www.chessprogramming.org/Transposition_Table) and [extension](https://www.chessprogramming.org/Extensions) and [reduction](https://www.chessprogramming.org/Reductions) techniques.
+The search is based on [alpha-beta pruning](https://www.chessprogramming.org/Alpha-Beta), enhanced with a [transposition table](https://www.chessprogramming.org/Transposition_Table) and [extension](https://www.chessprogramming.org/Extensions) and [reduction](https://www.chessprogramming.org/Reductions) schemas.
 [Iterative deepening](https://www.chessprogramming.org/Iterative_Deepening) enables the time management framework.

 Dive into the [chess programming wiki](https://www.chessprogramming.org/Main_Page) to learn more about these techniques.